Jaik8205/Warehouse-Management-System-By-JaiK/README.md

 here you can see the total products stored in all our warehouses.

-### Searching for Products

-Use the search functionality to find specific products by name, category, or warehouse location.

 ## Troubleshooting

 - If encountering issues with file operations or data retrieval, ensure the `warehouse.txt` file is accessible and correctly formatted.